mcueto/djangorestframework-auth0/README.rst

 This library let you to login an specific user based on the JWT Token returned by Auth0 Javascript libraries

-Detailed documentation is in the "docs" directory.
+Detailed documentation will be in the "docs" directory.

 Installation
 -----------